salrashid123/k8s_federation_with_gcp/README.md

   We will run a k8s server and specifically ask it to print its OIDC JWK public key.

   What that allows us to do is bind the kubernetes OIDC issuer for its service account with GCP and establish trust/federation between them.
 We will setup a rule that basically says to GCP: "ok, trust an OIDC JWT token issued and digitally signed by this provider".
-When a kubernetes service uses its ambient service account token, it can be used to authentiate to GCP since we setup this trust.
+When a kubernetes service uses its ambient service account token, it can be used to authenticate to GCP since we setup this trust.

 - Whats the catch?